 Assignments and projects not picked up by students will be held until the end of the first week of the following semester.
+At that time, any assignments not picked up will be destroyed in a secure manner.

 Course Schedule/Timeline: